ruhannn7/Web-Dev/LAB-4/README.md

 This project is a simple JavaScript quiz game that runs entirely in the browser console.
 It uses a quizQuestions array to store questions.
-The runQuiz() function iterates through questions using a for loop, collects answers with prompt(), and provides feedback with alert().
+The runQuiz function iterates through questions using a for loop, collects answers with prompt, and provides feedback with alert.
 The game tracks the score and displays the final result at the end.

 OUTPUT :-